RMO1749/CSE-5360-ASSGN1/README.md

 **Introduction**
 This project implements two fundamental search algorithms in Artificial Intelligence: Uniform Cost Search (UCS) and A* Search.
 Designed to navigate through a graph of cities connected by weighted edges, it finds the shortest path between two given cities.
 The program is written in Python and showcases object-oriented programming practices with classes representing Nodes (cities), Edges (connections between cities), and Heuristics (estimated distances to the goal).

+**Optimizations**
+Please note with A* algorithm an optimization was applied and hence the expected value for number of nodes popped may be greater than the value our algorithm calculates.
+Please refer to the side note in the A* algorithm referenced below.

 **Programming Language**
 Python.

 **Data Structures**

 **Classes**
 Node Class: Represents a city in the graph.
-It includes methods to add edges (addEdge) and heuristic values (addHeuristic), enabling the construction of a graph with weighted edges and heuristic information for A* search.
+It includes methods to add edges (addEdge) and heuristic values (addHeuristic), enabling the construction of a graph with weighted edges as well as heuristic information for A* search.

 Edge Class: Models a directed edge in the graph with attributes for the source node, destination node, and the weight of the edge, representing the distance or cost between two cities.